EnhancedNetwork/TOHE-Docs/zh-CN/options/Impostors/Support/Cleaner.md

 # <font color="red">🧹 <b>Cleaner</b></font> <Badge text="Support" type="tip" vertical="middle"/>
 ---

-Cleaner can press the Report button to clean up any Dead Bod they see.
+Cleaner can press the Report button to clean up any dead body they see.
 If the cleanup is successful, the Cleaner will see a Shield animation as a reminder.
 The cleaned up body cannot be reported.
 * Max
   * Set the Maximum amount of Cleaners that can be in a match.
 * Kill Cooldown